Joint ventures and business partnerships

 Protecting your interests in a joint venture

 Before you consider signing up for a joint venture, it's important to protect your own interests.
-You can draw up legal documents to protect your own trade secrets and intellectual property rights.
-You may want to check if your potential partner already has similar agreements in place, either with their employees or with consultants.
+You may want to choose and work with a solicitor to draw up legal documents to protect your own trade secrets and intellectual property rights.
+You may also want to check if your potential partner already has similar agreements in place, either with their employees or with consultants.